shivansh/shivansh.github.io/_posts/2016-05-13-window-size-and-mss.md

 layout: single
 ---

-So it has been some time since I started reading about TCP/IP and networks in detail, and there is one thing which confused me a lot initially - window size, transmission unit and segment size.
+So it has been some time since I started reading about TCP/IP and networks in detail, and there is one thing which slightly confused me initially - window size, transmission unit and segment size.
 When given a first read, they tend to seem nearly same, well not same but one might be tempted to think "Why was there even a need to define these separately?". <br>
 So let's go through each of them, and then try to figure out where the difference lies.

 ## TCP windows